-As explained more fully in the Statement of the Director of Finance and Resource's Responsibilities, the Director of Finance and Resource is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Director of Finance and Resources' Responsibilities, the Director of Finance and Resources responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16, which give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards also require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.